aristosv/freqtrade/README.md

 This is the information you will be required to provide when installing Freqtrade using this script.

-- **Bot Name:** This will be the bot's name.
-When setting up multiple bots each one can have it's own name.
+- **Bot Name:** This defines the bot's directory, service and strategy names.
 - **Web UI user:** The username to login on the web interface of the bot.
 - **Web UI pass:** The password to login on the web interface of the bot.
 - **Web UI Port:** The port to use for the web interface.
 - **Stake Currency:** The coin you want to use to trade on.
-For example: USDT.
+Example: USDT.
 - **Stake Amount:** The amount you want to invest per trade.
-- **Max Open Trades:** The maximum allowed number of trades.
+- **Max Open Trades:** The maximum allowed number of trades. -1 uses all available balance.
 - **Exchange Name:** The name of your Exchange.
-For example: binance.
+Example: binance.
 - **Exchange Key:** Generate an API key on your exchange and use it here.
 - **Exchange Secret:** Along with the API key you will also get a secret.
 - **Telegram Token:** In Telegram, talk to [@botfather](https://t.me/BotFather), create a new bot and get it's API token.